JacopoPan/a-minimalist-guide/Part3-Using-AirSim.md

 Note 2: one can also [use the binaries](https://github.com/microsoft/AirSim/releases) or [build from source](https://microsoft.github.io/AirSim/build_windows/) on Windows

-Note 3: [Epic Games Launcher](https://www.epicgames.com/unrealtournament/en-US/download) can be used to download maps/assets from UE4's [Marketplace](https://www.unrealengine.com/marketplace/en-US/store).
+Note 3: [Epic Games Launcher](https://www.epicgames.com/unrealtournament/en-US/download) can be used to download new maps/assets from UE4's [Marketplace](https://www.unrealengine.com/marketplace/en-US/store).
 It is **not available on Linux** (Windows and Mac only).
 Yet, assets can be transferred to Ubuntu after download ([see the next part of this guide](https://github.com/JacopoPan/a-minimalist-guide/blob/master/Part4-Modifying-AirSim.md)) and [3rd party alternatives exist](https://github.com/neutrino-steak/UE4LinuxLauncher)

 Note 4: as of June 2020, [support for Unity](https://microsoft.github.io/AirSim/Unity/) is still experimental

 ### Download the precompiled environments

-Verify what is the latest [Linux release](https://github.com/microsoft/AirSim/releases), here we consider April 2020 [v1.3.1 release](https://github.com/microsoft/AirSim/releases/tag/v1.3.1-linux) which includes the following environments
+Find the latest AirSim's [Linux release](https://github.com/microsoft/AirSim/releases)

+April 2020's [v1.3.1 release](https://github.com/microsoft/AirSim/releases/tag/v1.3.1-linux) includes the following environments:
 ```
 Africa
 Blocks